anon-blue/anon.blue/README.txt

 important that you need it kept here forever?
 6uhhhhhhhhhI am the kne e der I kneeed thibgas a lot if you eat my loaf of bread I'll kick you in yoit nkn ees
-       9/11 was a cirpotate scheme betaeween satan and hmitt romney to see yki
-who could fuck over rthe worlsd moer
+       9/11 was a cirpotate scheme betaeweefarts equals funny ALWAYS ALWAYS FART who could fuck over rthe worlsd moer
        we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh the ai d of the most powerful being alive; alex jonessssssssssseful to be